-The 22-year-old has enjoyed a mixed time on a personal level since his arrival from Dortmund two seasons ago, injuries hampering his progress as he bids to establish himself as a key figure at the La Liga side.
+The 24-year-old has enjoyed a difficult time on a personal level since his arrival from Dortmund four seasons ago, injuries hampering his progress with Dembele spending long periods on the treatment table.

-A serial winner with league titles secured in Portugal, Spain and France, the 102 cap Argentina international has been one of the finest wide players of his generation.
+A serial winner with league titles secured in Portugal, Spain and France, the 111-cap Argentina international has been one of the finest wide players of his generation.

-The winger became a household name during a spell at Benfica, attracting the interest of Real Madrid before securing a big money move to the Bernabeu.
-Thriving alongside the likes of Cristiano Ronaldo and Karim Benzema, he would help the Spanish giants to La Liga and Champions League success, before being surprisingly allowed to leave the club in 2014.
+The winger became a household name during a spell at Benfica, attracting the interest of Real Madrid and securing a big money move to the Bernabeu.
+Thriving alongside the likes of Cristiano Ronaldo and Karim Benzema, he helped the Spanish giants to La Liga and Champions League success, before being surprisingly allowed to leave the club in 2014.

 Another Catalan club-record signing, former Liverpool favourite Philippe Coutinho features in this list courtesy of his record move to Barcelona in January 2018.